capillariesio/capillaries/doc/what.md

 3. Eventual data consistency is guaranteed by message queue (RabbitMQ): every message triggering [data batch](glossary.md#data-batch) processing will be delivered to the [processor](glossary.md#processor) as many times as needed.
 If message queue connectivity is unreliable, script execution consistency is not guaranteed.

-Sequence diagram depicting how different components of the infrastructure interact:
+The following sequence diagram shows Cassandra components interaction in more detail:

 ![sequence](sequence.png)